\\ PRETTY GIRLS WHO ROCK \\

 Christine N. Elliott, former AAU player under Coach Randle

-Joyea Marshall, former player under Coach Randle
+Joyea Marshall (Crowley), former player under Coach Randle

-Joyea Marshall started playing basketball at the age of 5.
+Joyea Crowley started playing basketball at the age of 5.
 Her inspiration came while listening to WNBA tryout radio advertisements while living in Seattle, Washington.
 She began playing Biddy Basketball, YMCA basketball, AAU and played in middle and high school.
 Marshall had the opportunity of being coached by LaToya Randle during high school.

-Marshall says she’ll never forget when Coach Randle approached her while shooting on a side rim in the gym before tryouts.
+Crowley says she’ll never forget when Coach Randle approached her while shooting on a side rim in the gym before tryouts.
 Randle asked her what grade she was in and gave Marshall a look she said she’d never forget.
 From that moment on, Marshall says everything Coach Randle told her would happen to her in basketball actually happened.

-Marshall played Division I basketball right out of high school.
+Crowley played Division I basketball right out of high school.
 As a freshman at the University of Texas-Pan American, Marshall earned the Newcomer of the Year and Second team all-conference while leading her team in scoring and rebounds.
 Marshall transferred to Indiana State during her sophomore year where, she says, her game was put to the test.
 Among her favorite memories during her time of play: beating a top-25 team, St. Johns, as an underdog in a tournament competition.

 Marshall graduated in May 2016 with a Bachelors in Communications- Public Relations.
-Following graduation, she moved to Dayton, Ohio became engaged and started her family.
-She’s the proud mother of a beautiful son, Easton Mykel Crider.

-Currently, Marshall is a business development lead representative at a Digital Media Marketing Firm and Assistant Head Coach for Women’s Basketball at Ponitz High School.
+Currently, Marshall is a former business development lead representative at a Digital Media Marketing Firm and Assistant Head Coach for Women’s Basketball at Ponitz High School.
 In her free time, Marshall is an advocate for breast feeding and helping to educate mothers.
 She also runs a Girl empowerment group on Facebook, which has garnered a large following.
 Marshall says she wants to help educate, support and empower women in every aspect in life, while also gaining wisdom and knowledge along the way.

 Aarian Tipton, former player under Coach Randle